Ex-Liberty spokesman says he was fired for raising concerns

 Lamb’s lawsuit alleges that he was terminated for engaging in activity protected under Title IX, the federal law that protects against sex discrimination in education, after challenging the university’s handling of the complaints.

-Lamb’s complaint says things came to a head in a meeting early this month when he told top school officials that “he would not be silenced or participate in a cover up of activities” at the university.
+His complaint says things came to a head in a meeting early this month when he told top school officials that “he would not be silenced or participate in a cover up of activities” at the university.

 The following day, he was approached about negotiating a separation agreement and on Oct.
 6, he was fired, according to the lawsuit.